Antioxidants

 Organic Pumpkin Seed Oil Capsules

-Antioxidants are often mentioned in connection with the fight against diseases.
-But what exactly is behind the term?
+Antioxidants are often mentioned in connection with the fight against disease.
+But what exactly does the term actually mean?

 At a very basic level, antioxidants are chemical compounds that slow down or even prevent oxidation.
-They are mainly found in plant-based foods but can also be taken as dietary supplements.
+They are found primarily in plant-based foods, but can also be taken in via dietary supplements.

-The function of antioxidants is as follows: free radicals, whose significance we will explain in more detail in the following section, look for an electron.
-Antioxidants give them exactly this electron so they don’t have to take it from somewhere else.
-This way, they protect the body's own cells from oxidation.
+The function of antioxidants is as follows: free radicals – the significance of which we’ll explain in more detail in the following section – are on the lookout for an electron.
+Antioxidants provide them with precisely this electron, so that they do not have to obtain it from elsewhere.
+In this way, they protect the body’s own cells from oxidation.

 Free radicals and oxidative stress

-In the topic of antioxidants, one inevitably comes across the terms "free radicals" and "oxidative stress."
-We explain what this is all about.
+When discussing antioxidants, one inevitably comes across the terms ‘free radicals’ and ‘oxidative stress’.
+We’ll explain what these are all about.

-Free radicals are oxygen molecules that are highly reactive and have unpaired electrons.
-Because of this, they strive to snatch an electron from other molecules.
+Free radicals are oxygen molecules that are highly reactive and possess unpaired electrons.
+As a result, they seek to snatch an electron from other molecules.
 This reaction leads to the formation of new radicals.
-Due to this chain reaction and constant increase, oxidative stress occurs.
+This chain reaction and constant proliferation result in oxidative stress.

-Oxidative stress can lead to the destruction of cells and diseases.
+Oxidative stress can lead to cell damage and disease.

 These foods contain antioxidants

 Many foods have antioxidant properties.
-Antioxidants are especially found in plant-based foods.
-Examples include fruits and vegetables as well as nuts, legumes, and whole grain products.
-Red, green, and yellow or orange fruits are also examples of antioxidant-rich foods.
-A helpful mnemonic is that fruits and vegetables in the colors of a traffic light have these properties.
-Below we have listed some examples again:
+Antioxidants are found particularly in plant-based foods.
+Examples include fruit and vegetables, as well as nuts, pulses and wholegrains.
+Red, green and yellow or orange fruits are also examples of antioxidant-rich foods.
+A handy mnemonic for this is that fruit and vegetables in the colours of a traffic light possess these properties.
+We have listed a few more examples below:

-- Yellow/Orange: carrots, citrus fruits, sweet potato, pineapple
+- Yellow/orange: carrots, citrus fruits, sweet potatoes, pineapple

-The most important antioxidants and their positive effects
+The most important antioxidants and their beneficial effects

 There are many different antioxidants.
-These are mainly found in numerous foods.
-Basically, a distinction is made mainly between vitamins, secondary plant compounds, minerals, trace elements, and enzymes.
+These are found primarily in a wide variety of foods.
+Broadly speaking, a distinction is made between vitamins, phytochemicals, minerals, trace elements and enzymes.

-Below we have compiled some of the most important antioxidants and some of their positive effects for you.
+Below, we have compiled a list of some of the most important antioxidants and some of their beneficial effects.

 All antioxidants share one property: they protect cells from oxidative stress.

-- Vitamin C: promotes collagen formation, supports the immune system
+- Vitamin C: promotes collagen formation and supports the immune system

-- Vitamin E: helps protect all cells from oxidative stress
+- Vitamin E: helps to protect all cells from oxidative stress

 - Zinc: supports the immune system, lowers blood sugar levels

-- Selenium: supports the formation of sperm and thyroid hormones
+- Selenium: supports the production of sperm and thyroid hormones

 - Iron: contributes to normal oxygen transport in the body

 This list makes it clear that taking antioxidants is important.
-A healthy amount should be present in the body to support life-sustaining processes and effectively slow down the aging of our body.
+The body should contain a healthy amount to support life-sustaining processes and effectively slow down the ageing of our bodies.

-The saying "the dose makes the poison" also applies to antioxidants.
-Taking them in a healthy amount is not a problem and contributes to protection against oxidative stress.
-However, too high an amount can have the opposite effect: an overdose can increase the risk of diseases.
+The saying ‘the dose makes the poison’ also applies to antioxidants.
+Consuming them in healthy amounts poses no problem and helps protect against oxidative stress.
+However, too high a dose can have the opposite effect: an overdose can increase the risk of disease.

-So you should not exceed the recommended dose.
-With our products, you will always find a consumption recommendation that helps you take the right amount.
+You should therefore not exceed the recommended dose.
+Our products always include a recommended intake guide to help you take the correct amount.

 Antioxidant products at Vitalove

-In the vitalove.ch shop, you will find products with valuable antioxidants.
-Whether as capsules, gummies, powder, or drops – we offer you many different ways to take these healthy helpers and thus support the natural processes in your body.
+In the vitalove.ch shop, you’ll find products containing valuable antioxidants.
+Whether in capsule, fruit gum, powder or drop form – we offer you many different ways to take these healthy supplements and thus support your body’s natural processes.

 Frequently Asked Questions